 Berens Law LLC is located in the Mile-High City of Denver, Colorado.
 The majestic Rocky Mountains to the west of our city, with their timeless strength and stability, inspire the firm’s guiding tenet, “Justice For All,” and symbolize our unwavering commitment to achieving that goal.
 We firmly believe that “justice” begins with access to the courthouse “for all” persons, not just for corporations with the seemingly unlimited resources to intimidate and overwhelm those who dare challenge their conduct.

-With a proven combination of experience, talent, and tireless perseverance, we have recovered hundreds of millions of dollars for shareholders, employees and consumers.
+With a proven combination of experience, talent, and tireless perseverance, we have recovered hundreds of millions of dollars for shareholders, consumers and employees.
 Over the last twenty years, we have litigated scores of cases, tackled novel legal issues, helped establish new law, and achieved significant class-wide recoveries.

 We are proud of our hard-earned reputation and our long track-record of achieving outstanding results.
 We will continue this relentless quest not only for our individual clients, but in diligent pursuit of “Justice For All.”

-Jeffrey A. Berens, the firm's principal, has prosecuted state and federal stockholder lawsuits for more than twenty years, focusing his practice on shareholder class action and derivative litigation.
+Jeffrey A. Berens, the firm's principal, has prosecuted state and federal stockholder lawsuits for more than twenty years, focusing his practice on shareholder class action, derivative and consumer litigation.

 Mr. Berens has had primary responsibility for litigating shareholder class and derivative lawsuits against dozens of companies including, among others, BancorpSouth, Inc., Fidelity Management & Research Company, State Street Corporation, United Western Bancorp, Inc., FirstWorld Communications, Inc., Carrier Access Corporation, ICG Communications, Inc., One-Stop Wireless of America, Inc., Tuesday Morning, Inc., Transcrypt International, Inc., and Sport-Haley, Inc. He also successfully argued to the Colorado Court of Appeals that the district court had erred in failing to allow thousands of victims of a nationwide boiler room fraud to band together and prosecute their claims in a single class action.
 The Court of Appeals’ opinion in Toothman v.
 Freeborn & Peters established new law, making it more difficult for dishonest promoters to evade the reach of the securities laws.
 Mr. Berens later won entry of a $75 million summary judgment against the alleged ringleader of the scheme.